 Empusa pennata (Thunberg, 1815)

 This species is found in Italy, southern France, the Iberian Peninsula and across north-west Africa and on the Canary Islands.
 The males are 50-60mm long and the females 60-70mm.
 The genus has characteristically stick-like nymphs and a distinct horn-like structure on the crown of its head.
 It is found predominantly in habitats with patches of low to medium-height [10-100cms] scrub but can also be found in poorly grazed or ungrazed pastures and herbage, usually with some scrub.
 It has been found on lightly pine-wooded mountain sides up to 1650m asl but most commonly below 1000m asl.
+They will feed on flying insects like Diptera, Lepidoptera and Neuroptera, particularly slender ones with long legs or largish wings.

 It has one generation a year in this area, overwintering as nymphs which can be seen during sunny weather in warmer periods of the winter when the ambient day-time temperatures remain at 15-20ºC and the night-time at 10-20ºC.
 During this over-wintering period the same nymphs can be regularly seen in the same square metre or two of vegetation [November–end of February].
 They become fully active again in March when they may move to new patches of vegetation where they are again regularly seen and become adult during April May and early June.
 The ootheca, which have a characteristically long tail, are laid on plant stems.
 They are not very variable in size, normally about 10mm long and 4mm wide and beige with a cream dorsal stripe.
 Narrower and taller than similar Amelinae ootheca.
 The females pheromonally call at night and usually mate after midnight.
 No males have come to light.